 - In The Time Traveler's Wife, Henry ultimately convinces many people of his ability to spontaneously time travel by disappearing in front of their eyes.
 On one occasion he tells a doctor all the biological information on the doctor's then-unborn child in the hopes of getting some treatment, but it's the disappearing that clinches the deal.

 - Jorge Luis Borges' short story The Other has a clever version of this trope.
-In it, an older Borges meets his younger self on a bench by a river.
+An older Borges meets his younger self on a bench by a river.
 The older tells the younger details about their life that no one else could know.
-Young Borges dismisses this because he could be dreaming.
-His dream self would of course know all the details of his own life.
-A few minutes later, Old Borges proves that it is not a dream by reciting a line of French poetry he is sure his younger self has never heard nor could have dreamed up, and showing him a piece of money with a recent date on it.
+Young Borges dismisses this as a dream, but Old Borges proves That Was Not a Dream by reciting a line of French poetry he is sure his younger self has never heard nor could have dreamed up, and showing him a piece of money with a recent date on it.
 He later realizes that the note he showed his younger self doesn't actually have a date on it — meaning that the younger Borges did in fact dream it, but the older one did not.

-- In Artemis Fowl, Artemis sets up not one, but two of these in case his memory ever gets wiped by the Fairies.
-The password for him is a video of himself saying what happened, as Artemis only would believe something he said.
-Butler's is Artemis saying his first name: Domovoi
+- In Artemis Fowl, Artemis sets up trust passwords for himself and Butler in case the Fairies wipe their memories.
+Artemis' own password is a video of himself saying what happened, as Artemis would only believe something he said himself.
+Butler's is Artemis telling him his first name: Domovoi.

 - In the last two Harry Potter books, the Ministry of Magic suggests people set up a password with their loved ones so as to identify someone disguised with Polyjuice Potion.
-It's generally treated as a joke in Half-Blood Prince, but becomes deadly serious in Deathly Hallows.
-(Not only are circumstances more serious, but people have figured out that it's best to make the Q&A spontaneous.)
+It's generally treated as a joke in Half-Blood Prince (such as Arthur accidentally outing his secret Affectionate Nickname for Molly), but becomes deadly serious in Deathly Hallows, as the circumstances are much more dire, and people will turn on their loved ones if they don't answer correctly immediately.

 - In Firewing, when Griffin finally meets his father Shade, he doesn't believe it's him (due to the many illusions of the underworld).
 He first asks him about Shade's past adventures, but Shade gets the answers wrong because the stories Griffin believes are exaggerations of the true events.
 Griffin then asks him what his name would have been, had he been female.